hungyipu/hungyipu.github.io/lecture/GR.md

 ### week 14: gravitational waves (12/14)
-gravitational wave physics, quasi-normal modes, numerical relativity
+quasi-normal modes, numerical relativity and other approaches

 *further reading:*
 1. [`"The Basic Physics of the Binary Black Hole Merger GW150914"`](https://onlinelibrary.wiley.com/doi/full/10.1002/andp.201600209) by LIGO Scientific and VIRGO Collaborations (2016)